masoudrostami/Earth/README.md

 Hey Earth,

 Here is a less information: 1, 2, 3.
-Sky is Blue
+Sky is Blue and red and full of stars